-- Completion of a wharf at Husky Terminal to accommodate super post Panamax ships; - Purchase of eight post-Panamax cranes for Husky terminal; - Contributions to an improved gate for the General Central Peninsula (Husky and OCT terminals and the North Intermodal Yard); - Ongoing maintenance of our facilities.
+- Purchase of four additional post-Panamax cranes for Husky terminal (total of 8 new cranes); - Contributions to an improved gate for the General Central Peninsula (Husky and E. Sitcum terminals and the North Intermodal Yard); - Development of facilities for Customs and Border Patrol staff - Ongoing maintenance of our facilities.